Cosmetic dentistry information web site.

 To Dr. Hall

 I just got a new porcelain crown and a new porcelain veneer to my front upper teeth.
 The porcelain crown looks white and ok, but the porcelain veneer is yellow and uneven.
 Has a bulk on the top and a small dent in it and is rough on the back.
-The color does not match at all and it feels very tight and is quiet painful.
+The color doesn’t match.

 I am very worried about all this, since I paid 2,045 dollars so far including the Zoom teeth whitening that was done prior to the procedure.
 I called the office and was told to come in to talk with the dentist.
 I am very worried he will just talk me into something, but not fix it.
 Do I have a right to get this veneer replaced?
 I paid up front in full and signed papers that I received the crown/veneer and the Zoom teeth whitening.
 I also signed a paper that states that I am satisfied with the color and look of the new porcelain crown and porcelain veneer.
 That was done last Thursday and in the light of the office it looked okay but outside in normal day light it is a very visible difference in color.